Master of Science in Athletic Training (MSAT)

 Students graduating from the MSAT program are eligible to sit for the Board of Certification (BOC) examination.
 Once a student successfully passes the BOC examination, they are eligible to apply for athletic training licensure.

 The University of Connecticut athletic training program has over a 90% pass rate of students who take the exam.
-Learn more about student's outcomes from the Commission on Accreditation of Athletic Training Education (CAATE).
+Learn more about student outcomes and the program's accreditation status from the Commission on Accreditation of Athletic Training Education (CAATE).

 What is an Athletic Trainer?